INVRSE Immersive Reader

 Background

-Initial experiments included working with tablets to achieve a larger Field of View (FOV), but researchers quickly discovered that the tablet could offer a novel hybrid platform of 2D touch and 3D visualizations in one platform, providing casual immersive experiences with the lowest barrier of entry.
+Initial experiments included working with tablets to achieve a larger Field of View (FOV), but researchers quickly discovered that the tablet could offer a novel hybrid platform consisting of 2D touch and 3D visualizations in one platform, providing immersive experiences with the lowest barrier of entry.

 Objectives